catalyzeio/paas-onboarding-docs/deploying-your-first-app/finalize-your-contract.md

 ---
-title: Reviewing Your Contract
+title: Finalize Your Contract
 ---

 > Friendship is a contract in which we render small services for bigger ones.
 -Charles de Montesquieu

-#Reviewing Your Contract
+#Finalize Your Contract

 Once you have received a Contract from catalyze via email, follow the dashboard link to view your contract in the Catalyze dashboard.